News

 • Maintains and participates in all Health and Safety training, in accordance with the requirements of the position

-• Adhere to all Wasoqopa’q First Nation (WFN) Policies, Procedures and Weliankweyasimk Women’s Shelter procedures, as require
+• Adhere to all Wasoqopa’q First Nation (WFN) Policies, Procedures and Weli-Ankweyasimk Women’s Shelter procedures, as required

 QUALIFICATIONS